denten-papers/xp-routledge/proposal.md

 geared towards the more general audience of the humanistic disciplines at large; and another, specific to individual constituent disciplines.

-The formative cluster of books about the Digital Humanities more generally
+The formative cluster of books about the digital humanities more generally
 includes:

 - *Companion to Digital Humanities*, ed.
 John M. Unsworth, Susan Schreibman,